sainnhe/gruvbox-material/README.md

 | 𝒎𝒆𝒅𝒊𝒖𝒎 | ![original-medium-light](https://user-images.githubusercontent.com/37491630/69468278-77341400-0d83-11ea-9aa3-b6a94c442989.png) | ![material-medium-light](https://user-images.githubusercontent.com/37491630/69468260-6b485200-0d83-11ea-8329-c4564e40f65b.png) |
 |  𝒔𝒐𝒇𝒕  |  ![original-soft-light](https://user-images.githubusercontent.com/37491630/69468281-7a2f0480-0d83-11ea-8ab0-3f0dc15fd0cb.png)  |  ![material-soft-light](https://user-images.githubusercontent.com/37491630/69468266-700d0600-0d83-11ea-8aa1-e97b86864a08.png)  |

-In my opinion, the very first thing a color scheme should do is to be eye-friendly, anything else is secondary.
-This requires soft contrast and low blue light.

-Gruvbox Material is based on Gruvbox, but with a very different color palette, I'm trying to adjust the foreground colors to match these requirements.

 ## Features

 - Carefully designed color palette for eye protection.